KerBell/SESI/SESI/README.txt

 - Realism Overhaul is under CC BY-SA: http://creativecommons.org/licenses/by-sa/3.0/

 You may do with this collection whatever you wish as long as you respect the original licenses.
-Any changes made as part of this package are licensed under MIT license: http://opensource.org/licenses/MIT
+All changes made as part of this package are licensed under your choice of the license covering the altered mod, if relevant, or the MIT license: http://opensource.org/licenses/MIT